bulbaME/ConGL/.github/readme.md

 ### open-source rendering engine for console 🖥

 ## Philosophy
-ConGL is created for developers that needed a simple API for rendering in console.
+ConGL is created for developers that wanted to create retro-style console apps or games.
-This library can be used for any purposes (from game engine, to outputing images) The main goal of the project was to create a simple API that will keep your code clean even in big projects.
+The main goal of the project was to create a simple API that will let you do anything in your console keeping your code clean and beautiful, even in big projects.

-As said before, ConGL is very simple to use, so it will be also helpful for begginers to create simple projects.
+As said before, ConGL is very simple to use, so it will be also helpful for begginers to create starting interactive projects to gain some experience.

 ## Documentation